kubernetes-sigs/hierarchical-namespaces/docs/user-guide/how-to.md

   load on your metrics database (through increased metric cardinality) and also by increasing how carefully you need to guard your metrics against unauthorized viewers.
+* `--disable-enforced-types`: not set by default.
+If set, the default enforced types `roles` and `rolebindings` are not enforced anymore, meaning they are not propagated by default and have to be configured additionally, if required.
+  This option allows the use of HNC for other object kinds, while not necessarily managing roles and rolebindings.